 You Cannot Reduce What You Have Not Measured

 The fundamental challenge for most Indian organisations looking to reduce cost-per-hire is not strategy — it is data.
 The strategies in this guide are well-evidenced, broadly applicable, and implementable without large capital investment.
-But every one of them requires knowing your current state before you can determine the right intervention: where is your spend concentrated, which channels are underperforming, where is your funnel losing quality candidates, and what is your actual cost today versus what it could be with targeted improvements.
+Nevertheless, every strategy requires understanding your current state.
+Identify where spending is concentrated.
+Find underperforming channels and funnel bottlenecks.
+Then compare your current costs with potential savings from targeted improvements.